Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-There’s so much I have to write about San Juan del Sur.
+I absolutely love traveling to San Juan del Sur, Nicaragua!
 I planned on coming for three days; I ended up staying for eight.
 I haven’t felt such a strong pull to a place in a long time.
-At times it almost felt like a time warp — traveling back to a time when I was a 26-year-old party girl, only now with Tinder.
+At times it almost felt like a time warp — traveling back to a time when I was a 26-year-old party girl, only now with modern technology like AirPods and Tinder.

 But if there’s anything that struck me about San Juan immediately, it was that it was just so colorful.
 Nicaragua stunned me with its bright colors, but San Juan brought it to a new level, both naturally and creatively.

 Should you travel to San Juan del Sur, Nicaragua?
 Well, I’ll let you read the post.
 I warn you, though — soon you’ll be as bewitched by San Juan del Sur as I am.

 Why Travel to San Juan Del Sur, Nicaragua?